 The Max Delbrück Center has many years of experience in the research of muscle diseases.
 It has ambitious scientists and the necessary equipment for successful therapy development.
 The team headed by Prof. Dr. Spuler is currently the greatest hope for the development of therapies in the field of muscle diseases.

 Thanks to a generous donation we are able to finance the start of the laminopathy project in Berlin ourselves.
-The first research year (2020) has thus been initiated.
+In the meantime, we have already been able to finance 3 years of research at the MDC with donations!
 Find out more about the current status of the research project.

 In order to be able to continue to finance the project reliably and to advance research into muscle diseases, we are collecting donations that will go directly and exclusively into research.